 Unfortunately most USB sticks on the market are quite slow for random access.
 Therefore, we strongly recommend using a USB hard drive instead of a USB stick for better performance.
 Consider using a portable SSD drive with USB 3.0 interface.
 It’s very small, doesn’t require a power supply, and as fast as an internal drive.

 A low-cost and very fast USB stick for this purpose is SanDisk Ultra USB 3.0 64GB, which only costs $18.

 Fourth: You need to run Rufus on a computer running Windows 8, Windows Server 2012 or later; otherwise, the Windows to Go option will not show.

 In addition, if you use a Windows 10 image, it must be the Windows 10 Enterprise Edition.
 You can download it from the Microsoft Evaluation Center.

 The procedure is always the same, regardless of the Windows version contained in the ISO file you downloaded.
-You should have Windows 8.1 or later, otherwise the “Windows to Go” option below will not show up.
+You must run Rufus on Windows 8.1 or later; otherwise the “Windows to Go” option below will not show up.

 Configure Rufus as follows: